dkandalov/dkandalov.github.io/micro-blog.md

 === Reply from [Nat Pryce](https://mastodon.social/@natpryce) ===

-It’s a great library and especially useful when you need to select a format dynamically, via HTTP content negotiation or version info within a file, for example.
+It's a great library and especially useful when you need to select a format dynamically, via HTTP content negotiation or version info within a file, for example.
 Which, given enough time, is always.

 #### 2024/04/18
 Code editors with AI assistance should be equipped with two pedals.
 "Less AI" pedal: I know what I'm doing, just let me type the code!
 "Moar AI" pedal: keep hallucinations coming, I have a blank page problem.